Back to Top icon

 *Maximum dose is 900 mcg every 12 hours.
 Do not exceed due to the potential for QTc interval prolongation.
 If pain is not managed at this maximum dose, or for patients previously taking >160 MME, consider an alternate anelgesic.1Only doses up to 450 mcg q12h were studied in opioid-naive patients.
 For opioid-naive and opioid-intolerant patients, begin at 75 mcg QD or q12h for at least 4 days before continuing in increments of 150 mcg q12h.

-Close monitoring is of particular importance when converting from methadone to other opioid agonists, including BELBUCA.
+Regular evaluation is of particular importance when converting from methadone to other opioid agonists, including BELBUCA.
 The ratio between methadone and other opioid agonists may vary widely as a function of previous dose exposure.
 Methadone has a long half-life and can accumulate in plasma.

 INDICATION